 - On arrival in Shanghai, your Local Guide will transfer you to your hotel, where you'll stay for three nights.
-Shanghai by night is dazzling and at its heart is the Huangpu River, with its constant and extraordinary stream of water traffic and the famous riverside boulevard, the Bund, which is lined with magnificent former colonial buildings.
+Shanghai by night is dazzling and at its heart is the Huangpu River, with its constant and extraordinary stream of water traffic.
 This evening after dinner, why not join our optional cruise along the Huangpu River.
 Sights you'll see include the Yangpu and Nanpu Bridges, the Monument to the People's Heroes, the Bund, the Oriental Pearl TV Tower, the Wu Song ancient gun fort relics and the Pudong Business District, which boasts a dramatic skyline.

 - Day 3 Shanghai

-- Shanghai is great explored by day too, and offers many sightseeing possibilities.
+- Shanghai is also pretty special by day too, and offers many sightseeing possibilities.
 Your included tour squeezes plenty in, with highlights including the thronging shopping thoroughfare of Nanjing Road, the world's longest shopping precinct.
-You'll also see the classic Yu Yuan Gardens, visit the ornate Jade Buddha Temple and stroll along the Bund.
-The city's famous riverside boulevard is lined with magnificent former colonial buildings.
-Explore the famous waterfront of the Bund with it's varied architecture, here you will enjoy an afternoon tea, an English tradition immensely popular in Shanghai.
+You'll also see the classic Yu Yuan Gardens, visit the ornate Jade Buddha Temple and stroll along the Bund - the city's famous riverside boulevard which is lined with magnificent former colonial buildings.
+Here you will enjoy an afternoon tea, an English tradition immensely popular in Shanghai.
 This evening you have a chance to watch the incredible Shanghai Acrobats, and you'll even have the chance to meet them if you join this amazing optional excursion, which also includes dinner.

 - Day 4 Suzhou